awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 To create user\-defined attributes, use the [Set contact attributes](set-contact-attributes.md) block\.

-## Apple Business Chat attributes<a name="apple-business-chat-attributes"></a>
+## Apple Messages for Business attributes<a name="apple-business-chat-attributes"></a>

 Use the following contact attributes to route Apple Business Chat customers\.
-For example, if you have different lines of business using Apple Business Chat, you can branch to different contact flows based on the AppleBusinessChatGroup contact attribute\.
+For example, if you have different lines of business using Apple Business Chat, you can branch to different flows based on the AppleBusinessChatGroup contact attribute\.
 Or, if you want to route Apple Business Chat messages differently from other chat messages, you can branch based on MessagingPlatform\.

 | Attribute | Description | Type | JSON |